Environmental Issues in Panama

 Like other countries in South and Central America, Panama has faced serious environmental issues.
 For much of the country’s history, money took precedence over conservation, and an ethic of “man over nature” pervaded the culture.
 Forests were routinely chopped down to make room for cattle.
 Soil was depleted and habitat destroyed.

-These days, Panama is trying to balance economic development with environmental protection.
+In modern times, Panama is trying to balance economic development with environmental protection.
 Sadly, the Panamanian government can do a poor job protecting the natural areas, and watchdog agencies often lack real power to do anything about it.
 Still, there is a growing environmental movement in Panama.
 Panamanians are beginning to realize the tremendous importance of their forests, coasts and rivers.
 This awareness of environmental issues will have a huge impact on the country’s future.

 In the second half of the 20th century, Panama saw almost half of its remaining primary forests wiped out.
 Around 2.2 million hectares (5.4 million acres) of important habitat were destroyed, largely for farms and cattle ranches.
 At the beginning of the 21st century, around 40 percent of the country was still covered by primary forests.
 50 years earlier, it was 70 percent.

-Estimates vary, but deforestation is thought to claim up to 50,000 hectares (123,500 acres) of forest a year in Panama – a loss of slightly more than one percent per year.
+Estimates vary, but deforestation is thought to claim up to 50,000 hectares (123,500 acres) of forest a year in Panama — a loss of slightly more than one percent per year.
 Deforestation is proceeding most rapidly in the Colón, Darién, and Bocas del Toro provinces.
-Panama is a vital link in the Mesoamerican Biological Corridor, which connects the ecosystems of North and South America—122 species of migratory birds pass through the country each year.
+Panama is a vital link in the Meso-American Biological Corridor, which connects the ecosystems of North and South America — 122 species of migratory birds pass through the country each year.
 Of Panama’s estimated 978 bird species, 12 are endemic, 120 are rare, and 20 are globally threatened.
 Deforestation has the potential to interrupt important migratory routes and cause lasting ecological damage to not only Panama but in North and South America as well.

 By and large, these forests have been cut down to make way for roads, agriculture, and cattle ranches.
 Once a forest is gone, the soil erodes quickly, especially during the rainy season.
 Soil erosion is serious.
-When soil erodes, it’s difficult for plants to establishing root systems and the remaining nutrients are often washed away.
+When soil erodes, it’s difficult for plants to establish root systems and the remaining nutrients are often washed away.
 Panama’s land coverage is also 78 percent mountainous, which makes the soil erode quickly.
 This soil is generally low quality anyway, as most of the nutrients found in tropical forests are within the trees themselves.
 Any remaining soil is then exploited for farming operations and is quickly exhausted.
 The cycle repeats itself, and farmers, loggers, and ranchers move into other parts of the forest.

 While poor subsistence farmers cut down many forests, commercial interests — including coffee, banana and sugarcane operations — have done substantial damage.
 The Panamanian government also continues to allow mining operations and hydroelectric projects into environmentally sensitive areas.
 Not only do these operations degrade the natural landscape, but they also displace indigenous populations who have lived on the land for centuries.